model-checking/cbmc-training/docs/src/cbmc/overview/checking-properties.md

 ```

 These off-by-one errors caught with `--bounds-check` and `--pointer-check`
-feel quite similar to each other, but they are different.
+feel quite similar to each other, but `--bounds-check` is for index
+expressions and `--pointer-check` is for pointer offsets.
 We always use these flags together.

 ## More pointer checks